 If there is a shortage of a medicine that you need, you should speak to your doctor or pharmacist.
 Even if there is a shortage, a medicine may still be available from your pharmacy.

 Your health professionals are experienced in determining suitable options for you when a medicine is in short supply or unavailable.
-The TGA is not able to provide clinical advice to patients.
+We are not able to provide clinical advice to patients.

 There are a number of ways that your health professionals may be able to assist you if your medicine is unavailable, including: